 Freezer meals can come in handy for mamas in whatever season of life you may find yourself in - whether you are pregnant, postpartum, or raising little ones, having wholesome foods ready to go in your freezer can help you stretch out your cooking, save you time in the kitchen, and keep you ready with healthy and accessible foods.

-Here are some of my favorite recipes to make and have on hand in my freezer.
+Here are some of my favorite freezer meals for new moms to make and have on hand.
 As a bonus, these recipes are kid-friendly, delicious, and easy to put together, even if you are 39 weeks pregnant.
 Remember, the possibilities are endless when it comes to freezer cooking.
 Once you try it, you’ll wonder why you didn’t start stashing food away in your freezer sooner!

 Easy Freezer Meals Recipes

 Vegetable, Cheese, and Egg Muffins - Delicious protein option any time of day

 1 medium onion, finely chopped